-Before a company can be incorporated in Singapore, its name must first be approved by, and reserved with, the Registry of Companies & Businesses (RCB).
+Before a company can be incorporated in Singapore its name must first be approved by the Registry of Companies & Businesses (RCB).
 Company names in Singapore may be in any language but they must be unique and must have the suffix Limited, Ltd or Pte.
 Once approved, a name is reserved for two months, during which time the incorporation documents must be submitted to the RCB.

 Upon the issuance by the RCB of a Certificate of Incorporation, the Singapore Company will be incorporated.
 It typically takes three days to incorporate a new company but if the shareholders are nationals of China, Pakistan or certain other countries it may take slightly longer; please contact us for an up to date list of countries with restrictions.

 Formacompany has over 20 years’ experience forming companies in Singapore and across the world, and our staff will be available to offer advice and support through the entire incorporation process, from initially selecting a suitable company name through to finally commencing taxable activities.

 What you need to set up a Limited Company (Pte) in Singapore

 To begin incorporation of your Limited Company in Singapore we will require the following:

 - The full name, date of birth, address and nationality of all directors

 - The full name and address of all shareholders.